-Company Name Barclays Mitchells & Butlers Date of Vote May 2020 March 2021 Summary of the resolution Environmental proposal Equity issuance proposal How the firm voted For the proposal Against the proposal On which criteria has the vote been deemed as 'significant?
-LGIM recognised there was significant client interest around LGIM's voting choices with respect to Barclays.
-LGIM felt the proposal reinforced their underlying concerns around the rights of minority shareholders.
-Outcome of the vote The vote passed The vote passed
+Company Name Prologis, Inc. Duke Energy Corporation Date of Vote April 2021 May 2021 Summary of the resolution Governance proposal Governance proposal How the firm voted Against the proposal Withheld On which criteria has the vote been deemed as 'significant?
+Combination of the board chair and CEO Combination of the board chair and CEO Outcome of the vote The vote passed The vote passed